Kalirad/cost_of_plasticity/README.md

 + raw_data.zip: The raw data required to generate main and supp figures.

-+ supp_figs.ipynb
++ supp_figs.ipynb: The code with instructions to generat the supp figures

-+ digital_worm_n_dev_dif.py: A verison of the model written in Python 3.7.1 in which the developmental speeds remain unchanged upon switching the diet.
++ digital_worm_n_dev_dif.py: A verison of the model written in Python 3.10 in which the developmental speeds remain unchanged upon switching the diet.
 Used in `supp_figs.ipynb`.